 - Digital storytelling

 I am interested in how cultural production reflects dynamics of power, affect and subjectivity.
-I am currently working on three research projects.
+I am currently working on two research projects.
 The first examines Hollywood cinema in the Pacific.
 I am particularly interested in the production of South Seas films and television, the distribution of Hollywood film throughout Pacific islands and the cultural and creative responses that these films engendered.
-My second project examines short film production as a creative and cultural practice and my third project explores digital storytelling in the Pacific as a mode of grassroots documentary.
-In addition to my academic research I have also produced short films, television documentaries and a television sketch comedy series.
+My second project explores digital storytelling in Pacific communities and in ageing and palliative care.
+In addition to my academic research I have also produced short films, television documentaries, a television sketch comedy series and short animation.

 I supervise postgraduate academic dissertations and theses as well as creative research projects.
-Some of my students have undertaken research projects in television studies, documentary, food and cinema, and media and multilculturalism.
+Some of my students have undertaken research projects in television studies, documentary sound, food media and multilculturalism, ecocriticism and science fiction and facebook and identity.
 I have also supervised the production of dramatic short films and short documentaries.